truevined/crispy-giggle-register/README.md

 # crispy-giggle-register
-Cash Register in a few hours - let's see how fast I can code lol
+Cash Register in a few hours!

+npm install + yarn start to run